FJDoell/Freds-Spring-RPG-Engine/README.md

 # Freds-Spring-RPG-Engine
-A console based RPG engine for Spring.
+A console based RPG engine using Spring.
 Later 2.0 will be made to integrate with Angular.

 ## Features
 Currently, the core features are still a work in progress.